progmodEK/flow-driven-domain/README.md

 }
 ```

-> USER and SYSTEM indicates if its a user action or system action (TIMEOUT is invoked by the system ).
+> USER vs SYSTEM indicates if its a user action or system action (TIMEOUT is a system action invoked automatically by the system).

 - **STATE ENUM**

+Define a java enum containing all the states of your process
 ```java
 public enum GreetingState implements FlowState {
     INITIAL,